TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 ## Functional requirement (scope)

 -   What features do we provide?
--   What does the API schema look like?
+-   What does the Application Programming Interface (API) schema look like?
 -   What does the storage schema look like?
 -   What kind of storage do we use?